Gonzales-Lab-Vanderbilt/ACCRE_access/Gonzales_Lab_ACCRE_Storage_Setup.md

 ------------------------------------------------------------------------

-## 3. Set Up Passwordless SSH
+## 3. Set up passwordless SSH

-Setting up an SSH key makes regular ACCRE access much easier and is useful for mounting ACCRE storage as a Windows drive.
+Passwordless SSH is strongly recommended for machines that will regularly use ACCRE.

-### 3.1 Check for an Existing SSH Key
+### 3.1 Check for an existing key

-In Windows PowerShell:

 ``` powershell
 Get-ChildItem $env:USERPROFILE\.ssh